-An irrigation system can be made up of a combination of open channel and closed conduit networks that supply water to farmers at distribution points.
-In a hydraulically closed system/network with multiple and intermittent points of use, it is impossible to exactly coordinate supply and demand.
+An irrigation system can comprise a combination of open channel and closed conduit networks that supply water to farmers at distribution points.
+It is impossible to coordinate supply and demand in a hydraulically closed system/network with multiple and intermittent points of use.
 Therefore, every irrigation distribution system needs an exit, overflow, or final collection point for unused water.
 Your best solution to reclaim this lost water for beneficial use?
 An engineered wasteway and intermediate storage systems.

-Two of the most common problems irrigation district operators deal with are unintended loss of water down the wasteway and erosion of the wasteway.
-Many wasteways are routed through coulees and other natural waterways until they flow into the intended receiving water body.
+Two of the most common problems irrigation district operators deal with are unintended water loss down the wasteway and erosion of the wasteway.
+Many wasteways are routed through coulees and other natural waterways until they flow into the intended receiving body.
 These drainages were not necessarily “designed” to handle the amount of flow routed through them and may erode, causing downstream sedimentation problems and bank destabilization.
-The unintended loss of water makes it difficult for irrigation systems to meet demand for water throughout the season.
+The unintended water loss makes it difficult for irrigation systems to meet demand for water throughout the season.

 Solutions with Multiple Benefits

-To reduce lost flows down the wasteways, there are a few solutions that have multiple benefits.
+To reduce lost flows down the wasteways, a few solutions have multiple benefits.
 One option is a regulating reservoir within the canal system.
-This solution allows operators to store and regulate a volume of water prior to it leaving the system.
+This solution allows operators to store and regulate a volume of water before it leaves the system.

-On K-7 Wasteway, PCCRC rehabilitated a small existing reservoir that had an obvious leak and visible sink holes.
+On K-7 Wasteway, PCCRC rehabilitated a small reservoir with an obvious leak and visible sinkholes.
 The rehabilitation included:

 - Rebuilding the earthen berm.

-- Increasing the storage capacity of the reservoir by increasing the elevation on the earthen dam.
+- Increasing the reservoir’s storage capacity by increasing the elevation of the earthen dam.

 - Upgrading the outlet structures to include a principal spillway, an emergency spillway, a pumped turnout, and a turnout that directly piped water to an irrigator’s pivot.